 Fred Phillips chuckled quietly.
 It did feel a bit loony, crouching in the shrubbery outside a stately, empty old house in the woods of northern Virginia.
 At least, the house was supposed to be empty, since the Special Operations staff had left at 5:00.
 Funny how you could run the world for the CIA on a nine to five schedule.

 Not a chance.
 The CIA never lets down its guard on security.
-So here they sat, in the bushes in the dark, feeling ridiculous, but with their reputation on the line.
+So here they sat, in the bushes in the dark, feeling ridiculous, their reputation on the line.

 Next to it, the blue lines were racing wildly across the screen.
 Their regular pattern was replaced by frantic, narrow swings.